What We Learned About Ourselves in the First Year of the Pandemic

 This year we could use a little vernal harmony as we emerge like moles into the sunlight after 12 months of shutdowns and loss.
 Hope is still skittish these days, slipping in and out of the back door.
 But the numbers are going in the right direction.
 Vaccines are here in bulk, and while distribution still feels like it was set up by the folks who brought us the Hunger Games, that’s getting better too.

 My beloved Aunt Wissie even got her vaccination.
 She’s been on her own all this time.
 And she figured out where in Pennsylvania she could get an appointment, then drove hours West early in the morning to get her shot.
 Wissie always says, “you do the best you can with the tools you have.”
 And so she has done so for her 80 years.
-The other day, we talked about the miracle that is the COVID-19 vaccine and how, when she was young, polio terrorized many generations of parents and kids before the vaccine arrived in 1955, shutting down pools and camps every single summer.
+The other day, we talked about the miracle that is the COVID-19 vaccine and how, when she was young, polio terrorized many generations of parents and kids before the vaccine arrived in 1955.
+They shut down pools and camps every single summer for her whole childhood.

 And while we wait, let’s tally all the things we’ll want to take with us out of this tunnel.
 And yes, there’s so much much we never want to see again (or wear again), but there’s much to hang on to as well.